syncfusion-content/wpf-docs/wpf/SfSchedule/views.md

 ---
 layout: post
-title: Customization of Day, Week and WorkWeek Views in WPF Scheduler | Syncfusion.
+title: Customization of Day, Week and WorkWeek in WPF Scheduler | Syncfusion.
-description: This section explains about the  appearance customization of Day, Week and WorkWeek for WPF Scheduler.
+description: This section explains about the  appearance customization of Day, Week and WorkWeek views for WPF Scheduler.
 platform: wpf
 control: SfSchedule
 documentation: ug